linusromer/harmonize-tunnify-inflection/README.md

 `C:\Users\[YOUR USERNAME HERE]\AppData\Roaming\FontForge\python`.

 ## New Tools
 After installation, FontForge will show in the Tools menu 4 new entries: "Harmonize", "Harmonize handles" ,"Tunnify (balance)", "Add points of inflection").
-The first three tools are all aiming some kind of smoothing the bezier curves and are visualized in the following image:
+The first three tools are all some kind of smoothing the bezier curves.
+Their effects are visualized in the following image (you will not see the light blue curvature combs in FontForge, they have been added here for documentation reasons):

 <img width="1227" alt="dots-all" src="https://user-images.githubusercontent.com/11213578/69477604-826d5b00-0de8-11ea-9aca-a86941c5bf37.png">